dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 > capable of hosting something like Moose

-As far as I understood, after a first attempt that failed, Stevan Little restarted the p5-mop implementation: the so called p5-mop-redux [github project](https://github.com/stevan/p5-mop-redux), using [Devel::Declare](https://metacpan.org/module/Devel::Declare), ( then [Parse::Keyword](https://metacpan.org/module/Parse::Keyword) ), so that he can
+As far as I understood, after a first attempt that failed, Stevan Little restarted the p5-mop implementation: the so-called p5-mop-redux [github project](https://github.com/stevan/p5-mop-redux), using [Devel::Declare](https://metacpan.org/module/Devel::Declare), ( then [Parse::Keyword](https://metacpan.org/module/Parse::Keyword) ), so that he can